 The financial implications are set out in the body of the report.
 Any increases to the amounts billed to residents need to be balanced against likely collection rates.
 The overall amount to be provided by Government towards 2017/18 is now absorbed into the RSG.
 Consequently the scheme is funded within the overall grant funding but also needs to consider the fairness of individual measures and the financial needs of the Council.
 The MTFS is based on the current scheme.
-Should the proposed changes be adopted, there is an estimated increase in income due of £190k that, when discounted for uncollected amounts and contributions to both the Police and Fire & Rescue authorities, could contribute a further £100k to the Council's resources.
+Should the proposed changes be adopted, there is an estimated increase in income due of £190k that, when discounted for uncollected amounts and contributions to both the Police and Fire & Rescue authorities, could contribute a further £100k to the Council's resources with a recommendation that £50k be set earmarked for the Thurrock CAB.